2 Part Course |

 The course is taught by professionals who have extensive experience dealing with SDLT in both advisory and transactional settings.
 Their insights help bridge the gap between statutory rules and everyday commercial realities.

-Finance professionals who oversee property transactions and want to advise on or calculate SDLT liabilities within organizations.
+• Accountants & Finance Managers: Finance professionals who oversee property transactions and want to advise on or calculate SDLT liabilities within organisations.

-Within businesses that hold or transact in property assets as part of their core or ancillary operations, needing a comprehensive grasp of SDLT implications.
+• Property & Commercial Managers: Businesses that hold or transact property assets as part of their core or ancillary operations, that need a comprehensive grasp of SDLT implications.

-This course provides comprehensive coverage of the key principles and practical applications of Stamp Duty Land Tax (SDLT).
-It begins with an overview of the types of land transactions that are subject to SDLT, explaining the fundamental triggers for liability.
-Participants will learn how to calculate SDLT in both residential and non-residential contexts, including the applicable rate structures, thresholds, and any available exemptions.
+It begins with an overview of the types of land transactions subject to SDLT, explaining the fundamental triggers for liability.
+Become an expert in calculating SDLT for residential and non-residential contexts, the applicable rate structures, thresholds, and any available exemptions.

-Building on these basics, the course examines what is deemed to be the “chargeable consideration” and delves into scenarios where consideration is contingent, uncertain, or unascertained highlighting how these factors affect SDLT liability.
+Building on these basic SDLT concepts and principles, the course examines what is deemed to be the “chargeable consideration” and explores scenarios where consideration is contingent, uncertain, or unascertained, highlighting how these factors affect SDLT liability.
 Special attention is given to property exchanges and how SDLT is apportioned in such transactions.

-Finally, the course addresses reliefs available in the context of company reorganisations and intra-group transfers, illustrating how to reduce or eliminate SDLT charges in legitimate corporate restructuring.
-Detailed guidance on linked transactions rounds out the program, ensuring that learners can piece together multiple conveyances while applying the relevant reliefs and SDLT minimisation strategies correctly.
+Finally, this Stamp Duty Land Tax training course addresses reliefs available in the context of company reorganisations and intra-group transfers, illustrating how to reduce or eliminate SDLT charges in legitimate corporate restructuring.
+Detailed guidance on linked transactions rounds out the program, ensuring learners can piece together multiple conveyances while correctly applying the relevant reliefs and SDLT minimisation strategies.

 Number of places: